vp655/RouteAnalytics/README.md

 Certain xgboost releases (including 3.0.5) are not yet compatible with Python 3.13+.

 Fix:
-Use Python 3.11 or Python 3.12 for this project.
+Use Python 3.11 for this project.
 For example:
-- On Windows: install Python 3.11 or 3.12 from python.org.
+- On Windows: install Python 3.11 from python.org.
-- On macOS/Linux: use pyenv, conda, or your package manager to create an environment with Python 3.11 or 3.12.
+- On macOS/Linux: use pyenv, conda, or your package manager to create an environment with Python 3.11.

 # Contact